oneclick/rubyinstaller.org/README.md

 ## Get It!

-For regular development, you only need [Hugo](http://hugo.spf13.com) to be installed.
+For regular development, you only need [Ruby](http://rubyinstaller.org) to be installed.
+This project will automatically fetch Hugo's dependency.

 If you plan to introduce modifications to the theme used by the website, you will require installation of A, B and C (**TODO**).